Neutron Scattering Group

 - Support actively early career researchers in the UK to engage with neutron scattering

 Our mission is to support and develop the UK neutron community in a rapidly changing global neutron landscape, and to represent UK neutron scattering externally.
-Additionally, we award the BTM Willis Prize and the Thomas-Penfold Prize annually.
-Examples of activities include organising and contributing to conferences and schools involving neutron scattering research, e.g. the Faraday Joint Interest Group Conferences in 2017 and 2021, the Gordon Research Conferences on Neutron Scattering 2018 and 2019, the biennial Oxford School on Neutron Scattering and an early career researcher meeting in 2020.
+Additionally, we award the BTM Willis Prize, Don McKenzie Paul Thesis Prize and the Thomas-Penfold Poster Prize annually.
+Examples of activities include organising and contributing to conferences and schools involving neutron scattering research, e.g. the Faraday Joint Interest Group Conferences in 2017, 2021 and 2023, the biennial Oxford School on Neutron Scattering and early career researcher meetings in 2020, 2022 and 2025, MDANSE School in 2022 and 2026.